Benefit payments are issued on a monthly basis via Electronic Direct Deposit or check.

 March 30, 2018

 April 30, 2018

 November 30, 2018

 Retirees may have their pension payments directly deposited in up to three bank accounts through Electronic Direct Deposit.
 With EDD, retirees’ funds are electronically transferred to their financial institution on the last business day of the month.
 EDD is the fastest and most secure way to receive pension payments.

 Retirees may access a monthly "non-negotiable advice of deposit," which details their gross pension, any deductions, and net deposit via My Account, a secure, online portal where users can access their personal account information from any computer.
 Advices dating back to January 1, 1999, are available on My Account.

 To sign up for EDD, download and send in an Electronic Direct Deposit (EDD) form.
 My Account users can also sign up for EDD or update their bank information online.

-If a complete and accurate EDD form is received by the 15th of the month, direct deposit will be effective for benefit payments issued at the end of that month.
-The same deadline applies when changing an existing direct deposit to a different account or financial institution.
+New retiree EDD requests - If a complete and accurate EDD form is received by the 12th of the month, direct deposit will be effective for benefit payments issued at the end of that month.

 EDD is not yet available for banks outside of the United States.